Skip to main content

 parrot drones army

 The lines between consumer, enterprise, and now military drones continue to blur.
 This week, French drone maker Parrot announced that it’s in the final stage of competition to provide short range reconnaissance drones to the US Army.
 Getting to that stage required a lot of assurances for a government wary of foreign drone makers.
-Expand

 Expanding